AG500/Metaheuristic-project/README.md

 __How to run :__

 The class code has to precede the algorithm code.
 So you need to copy/paste the spécific class code of the problem, and the algorithm code to run it.
-The lower and upper bound and the data used for the problem.
+It include the lower and upper bound and the data used for the problem.
 To change dimension (continuous problem only), the variable "number_of_variables" has to be changed inside the problem call.
-Ex for D=500: problem = Sphere2(number_of_variables = 500)
+(Example for D=500: problem = Sphere2(number_of_variables = 500))

 ## Discrete Optimization: